flamego/flamego/.github/contributing.md

 - Please always do a self-review before requesting reviews from others.
 - Please expect code review to be strict and may have multiple rounds.
 - Please make self-contained incremental changes, pull requests with huge diff may be rejected for review.
+- Please use English in code comments and docstring.

 ### Add middleware to the Flamego organization